Brushing your teeth should be part of your daily routine.

 Whilst there are subtle differences between brushes it is very difficult to pick 1 particular brush that is suitable for all.

-There will be a degree or trial and error involved for you to pick out what is your favourite or most liked toothbrush.
+There will be a degree of trial and error involved for you to pick out what is your favorite or most liked toothbrush.

 To help you on that journey, here are 5 highly rated brushes that take into consideration all the key factors we see as important in the decision making process.
 We’ve included buying links, but be sure to shop around for the best price.

 Available individually, these super soft bristled Curaprox toothbrushes work out great value when purchased in a pack of 3.

 |Curaprox CS5460 Ultra Soft Toothbrush||9,760 Reviews||$16.85||View on Amazon|

 If you are not familiar with Curaprox, the Swiss company have been working to perfect the oral health of people since 1972 and are one of the most recommended brands by dental hygienists.

 Each brush head contains 5,460 individual bristles that are just 0.1mm in thickness and together offer up an ultra soft brushing experience.